 Why You Should Hire Jonathan Perkins Injury Lawyers

 Our attorneys here at Jonathan Perkins Injury Lawyers have a combined 100 years of legal experience in fighting for clients’ rights.
 We have won millions of dollars for them as well.
 Because of this, we have extensive knowledge representing injury claims and are confident that we can secure a win for you too.
 We understand that being injured can be scary and confusing.
 Our lawyers are here for you and will fight until the end for you and the monetary compensation that your accident and injuries are entitled to.
 We believe that justice is deserved by every injured individual and the attorneys at Perkins will not rest until we secure that for you, too.

 If you have any questions, feel free to chat with us.
 Our lawyers here at Jonathan Perkins Injury Lawyers are ready to give you their all.
 Contact us now if you or a loved one has been in an e-scooter accident and want more information on how to begin to file a case, or to hire a lawyer and get started today.
-We offer a free initial consultation that you can begin by filling out the form above or to the right, or you can call us at (203) 397-1283 as well.
+We offer a free initial consultation that you can begin by filling out the form above or, or you can call us at 800-PERKINS as well.